Posterior Pelvic Pain – Exercises you can do to relieve the pain

 During pregnancy, these ligaments become more relaxed due to a hormone relaxin as the body prepares for childbirth.
 As a result, the pelvis is no longer stable, leading to pain.

 How can I treat or prevent posterior pelvic pain during pregnancy?

 Thankfully, there are ways to minimise posterior pelvic pain, as long as you start early in your pregnancy.
 Main exercises, guided by a physiotherapist target and strengthen the transverse abdominus (or corset muscle) and the pelvic belt itself.
 Stronger muscles increase the stability of the joints, therefore reducing the pain as the muscles are able to support the movement.

 In physiotherapy service for posterior pelvic pain, it is best to consult with a physiotherapist on how to correctly perform these exercises before you conduct them at home.

 - Basic position: lie on your back, knees upright, and feet firmly on the ground.
 Here, you will learn to be aware of your transverse abdominus and perform targeted pelvic exercises.

 - Supine march: from the basic position, lift your legs into a 90-degree angle with your shin parallel to the ground.
 Alternate with the other leg, lifting and dropping the suspended leg slowly.

-- Leg extensions: from the basic position, lift your legs up parallel to the ground and bring them down, activating your pelvic and transverse abdominus muscles to power your movements.
+- Leg extensions: from the basic position, lift your legs up perpendicular to the ground and bring them down, activating your pelvic and transverse abdominus muscles to power your movements.